department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2023-04-usability-testing-round-1/research-plan.md

 ## **Research questions**
 1) Can Veterans find the information they need to manage their health?
 2) Do Veterans know how to access information that will help them understand their medical records?
-3) Do Veterans know how to print/download both an individual record or list and their entire medical record?
+3) Do Veterans know how to print/download both an individual record or list as well as their entire medical record?

 ## **Hypotheses**